eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 devex001   jane       codewind    119m   devex001   Complete       https://codewind-gatekeeper-devex001.<ingress-domain>
 ```

-## 5. Removing a Codewind instance

-To remove a Codewind instance, see [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance).

 ## Next steps

 You have now finished installing the Codewind operator, and you have deployed a Codewind instance.

 In the next topic, you will learn how to [use Codewind remotely](./remote-codewind-overview.html).

+You will configure your IDE to connect to Codewind in the cloud, for more information, see [Connecting your VS Code to remote Codewind](remotedeploy-vscode.html) or [Connecting your Eclipse to remote codewind](./remotedeploy-eclipse.html).

+If you want to remove a Codewind instance, see [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance).